 - Diseases of the brain and spine

 According to Dr. Law, MRIs pinpoint subtle differences in soft tissues.
-“This type of scan is especially helpful in diagnosing or monitoring conditions such as tumors, heart problems, blood vessel blockages and liver disease,” he said.
+“This type of scan is especially helpful in diagnosing or monitoring conditions such as tumors, heart problems, blood vessel blockages and liver disease,” he says.
 “And because radiation is not used, MRI scans can be conducted more frequently.”

 MRI Scan vs. CT Scan